artyomagadzhanyan421/react-typescript-food/README.md

 npm run dev
 ```

-The app should now be running at http://localhost:5173 server.
+The app should now be running at http://localhost:5173 (if you're using Vite) or http://localhost:3000 (if using Create React App).